opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ mkdir -p ${DOVETAIL_HOME}/pre_config
    $ mkdir -p ${DOVETAIL_HOME}/images

 Setting up Primary Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point, you will need to consult your SUT (Openstack) administrator to correctly set the configurations in a file named ``env_config.sh``.
+At this point, you will need to consult your SUT (OpenStack) administrator to correctly set the configurations in a file named ``env_config.sh``.
-The Openstack settings need to be configured such that the Dovetail client has all the necessary credentials and privileges to execute all test operations.
-If the SUT uses terms somewhat differently from the standard Openstack naming, you will need to adjust this file accordingly.
+The OpenStack settings need to be configured such that the Dovetail client has all the necessary credentials and privileges to execute all test operations.
+If the SUT uses terms somewhat differently from the standard OpenStack naming, you will need to adjust this file accordingly.

 Create and edit the file ``${DOVETAIL_HOME}/pre_config/env_config.sh`` so that